xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 Changelog
 ---------

+- 2021-06: Improve readability of some config files.
 - 2021-05: Add "Skills Required" section; Add iptables firewall rules.
 - 2020-12: Fix peer config path for BIRDv2.
 - 2020-10: No longer recommend using Debian Unstable repo for WireGuard (better ways exist now); Recommend using WSL on Windows.